tts-tcq-2024/paradigm-shift-in-py-akamirthaa/README.md

 ## Experience

-i had to change all most everything expect the logic to make the code reusable.
+i had to change almost everything expect the logic to make the code reusable.